ChromeOS

 Google announced the project in July 2009, initially describing it as an operating system where applications and user data would reside in the cloud.
 ChromeOS was used primarily to run web applications.

-All ChromiumOS and ChromeOS versions support progressive web applications (such as Google Docs or Microsoft Office 365), as well as web browser extensions (which can resemble native applications).
-ChromeOS (but not ChromiumOS) from 2016 onwards can also run Android applications from Google Play.
-Since 2018, ChromiumOS/ChromeOS version 69 onwards also support Linux applications, which are executed in a lightweight virtual machine with a Debian Linux environment.

-The operating system is now usually evaluated in conjunction with the hardware that runs it.
+ChromeOS supports progressive web applications, Android apps from Google Play and Linux applications.

 History

+In 2006, Jeff Nelson, a Google employee, created the concept of what would become ChromeOS, initially codenamed "Google OS" as a Linux distribution focused on speed.
+Early Google OS versions used Firefox as Chrome had not been released, though it switched to Chrome sometime in 2007 due to internal betas being passed around Google.

-To ascertain marketing requirements, developers relied on informal metrics, including monitoring the usage patterns of some 200 machines used by Google employees.
+To ascertain marketing requirements, developers relied on informal metrics, including monitoring the usage patterns of 200 machines used by Google employees.
 Developers also noted their own usage patterns.

-ChromeOS was initially intended for secondary devices like netbooks, and not as a user's primary PC.
-Google has requested that its hardware partners use solid-state drives "for performance and reliability reasons" as well as the lower capacity requirements inherent in an operating system that accesses applications and most user data on remote servers.
+Google requested that its hardware partners use solid-state drives "for performance and reliability reasons" as well as the lower capacity requirements inherent in an operating system that accesses applications and most user data on remote servers.
 In November 2009, Matthew Papakipos, engineering director for the ChromeOS, announced that ChromeOS would only support solid-state storage (i.e. not mechanical hard-disks), and noted that ChromeOS only required one-sixtieth as much drive space as Windows 7.
 Ten years later, in 2019, the recovery images Google provided for ChromeOS were still only between 1 and 3 GB in size.